bfemiano/accumulo-hive-storage-manager/README.md

 accumulo-hive-storage-manager
 =============================

-Manage your Accumulo 1.4.1 tables through the Hive metastore, and issue queries directly over the underlying column familes and qualifiers.
+Manage your Accumulo tables through the Hive metastore, and issue queries directly over the underlying column familes and qualifiers.

-Working commits for Hive connector to Accumulo.
-This will eventually be patched in Accumulo trunk.

-About 70% done.
-Still needs serialization support and predicate pushdown, plus a shit ton of testing.
-All the mistakes I made probably means it's more like 50%.

-Right now it won't even compile.
+Requires Hive 0.10 which uses Thrift 0.9.
+Otherwise there are binary incompatibilities.

+I'm close to having basic rows returning from Accumulo, but for some reason the deserialize method is not getting fed AccumuloHiveRow.
+My goal is to get basic predicate pushdown to work.
+My first commit will not have serialization, even though I've started on those classes.

 Pertains to patch: https://issues.apache.org/jira/browse/ACCUMULO-143

-Soon Neil will have a new shiny toy to dangle in front of Jonathan.